MaddyGuthridge/COMP6080_Notes/CSS/inclusion.md

 </style>
 ```

-- Not used that much except for experiment
+- Not used that much except for experimentation
 - Use [[selectors]] in [[CSS]] to select elements of the [[HTML]]